 To- Chief Executive Officer Shire of Waroona

-I/We,(Full Name of Applicant/s) of
+of (Full Name of Applicant/s)

-(Residential Address of Applicant/s)
+dential Address of Applicant/s)

-apply for registration, for the year ended
+apply for registration, for the year er of ded

-of(Location of Premises)
+(Location of Premises)

-being premises in or upon which there is (or is to be) carried on an offensive trade, namely
+re is (or is to be) carried on an offensive trade, namely

-(Description of Offensive Trade) under the business name of
+(De under the business name of escription of Offensive Trade)

-The prescribed registration fee of \$ is attached.
+The prescribed registration fee of \$. is attached.

 Signature of Applicant/s Date